Seeed-Studio/wiki-documents/docs/Sensor/ReSpeaker_Lite/reSpeaker_lite_introduction.md

     </a>
 </div>

 Powered by XMOS XU316 AI Sound and Audio chipset, this dev board excels in audio processing with its integrated dual microphone array, ideal for speech recognition and voice control.
-Featuring advanced onboard NLU algorithms, the XU316 chip provides interference cancellation, echo cancellation, and noise suppression.
+Featuring advanced onboard audio front-end algorithms, the XU316 chip provides interference cancellation, echo cancellation, and noise suppression.
 It supports I2S and USB connections and is compatible with Seeed Studio XIAO ESP32S3 (Sense), Adafruit QT Py, Raspberry Pi, and PC.